Louvivien/tradingapp/README.md

 Check `REACT_APP_BASE_URL_DEV=http://localhost:3000` and make sure it matches your server port.

+For deployments (Vercel frontend + Render backend), set `REACT_APP_BASE_URL_PROD` to your backend URL (ex: `https://your-service.onrender.com`), not the Vercel app URL.

+Tip: after deploying the backend, visit `https://<backend>/api/health` to confirm MongoDB is connected and required env vars are present.

 Please make sure you have created a .env in the server AND in the client or it will not work

 To use Vertex you will need to create /tradingapp/server/config/googlecredentials.json with your google credentials